laowantong/paroxython/constructs.md

 ##### Construct `suggest_conditional_expression`

-When a conditional consists solely in assigning different values to the same variable, it may be rewritten as a conditional expression.
+When a conditional simply assigns different values to the same variable, it may be rewritten as a conditional expression.

 ###### Regex